Dhvani-intwala/My-Books-Store/README.md

 ### Project Objectives:

 - To create a website with a simple and intuitive User Experience;
-- To add content that is relevant and helps create a better image of the books shop.
+- To add content that is relevant and helps create a better image of the bookstore.
 - To differentiate between client and staff member accounts.
-- To implement fully functional features that will ease upgrade clients' experience with the books store services.
+- To implements fully functional features that make it easy for customers and upgrade client experience with bookstore service.
 - To make the website available and functional on every device.

 ## User Stories

 #### Strategy

 <hr>

 - As a website user, I can: